• Skip to main content

 On day 2 bake the no-knead focaccia bread

 Step 7: Next, turn the dough over in 4 parts.
 Hold a portion of dough and fold it towards the center.
 Rotate the bowl a quarter turn and then fold over the dough again.
-Rotate the bowl and fold the dough 2 more times (watch the video).
+Rotate the bowl and fold the dough 2 more times.
 This completes 1 cycle.

 Step 8: Do the fold and rotate process one more time to form a rough ball.